mingzijian/pokers/README.md

-# pokers
+# pokers for robot or AI research

+You can edit this client for game robot AI research.

-texas holdem poker and three card poker games.
+Texas Holdem Poker and three card poker games client.

 A poker client useing html,jquery,websocket,canvas.

-Only contains login,regist,three basic play rooms,chips rank.
+Only contains login,regist,three basic play rooms,user's chips rank.

 You can see this project at this website below.